MetOffice/simulation-systems/source/FurtherDetails/glossary.rst

 Please suggest new entries to the Simulation Systems and Deployment Team

 Closed Release:
-    A release cycle where the only accepted changes to the trunk relate to a particular piece of work, either technical or scientific.
+    A release cycle where the only accepted changes to ``main`` relate to a particular piece of work, either technical or scientific.
 A release can also be partially closed, with only one area of a code base locked down in this way, and the rest free for changes.